telerik/teststudio-docs/docs/prerequisites/configure-your-browser/browser-configuration.md

 # What is Browser Calibration

-A specific set of settings is required to prepare a browser for the recording and execution of tests with Test Studio.
-Some of the browsers also require an extension to be added.
+A specific set of settings is required to enable each of the supported browsers for test recording and execution with Test Studio and this is called __Browser Calibration__.
+Some of the browsers also require the installation of an extension.

 {% if site.has_cta_panels == true %}
 {% include cta-panel-teststudio-overview.html %}